What stamps to buy and where to buy them

 Often such collections are in very serviceable albums or stock books.
 You may get a nice album with a lot of life left in it that you can use for your own collection or trade or sell to another collector.
 If you are thinking about beginning a single-country collection, buying another collector's specialized album is often a smart move.

 In buying mixtures, collections or packets you will acquire duplicates to trade or sell that will help offset the expense of stamp purchases.
-Each issue of Linn's Stamp News has hundreds of advertisements, both display ads and classified, such as the ones shown in Figure 1, offering mixtures, collections and packets.
+This issue of Linn's has hundreds of advertisements, both display ads and classified, such as the ones shown in Figure 1, offering mixtures, collections and packets.
 If you have questions about what you are ordering, ask first before you send money.
 If you receive an unsatisfactory reply or no reply at all, look for another dealer who is more responsive.

 Sooner or later there will be spaces in your albums that cannot be filled by purchasing mixtures or collections.
 Whether the stamps that go in those empty spaces are expensive or just elusive, some will never show up in mixtures or packets.